 Varying excitation wavelengths

-The default Normalize Emission to Laser Selection preference is to display the normalized emission by the degree of excitation at the indicated laser line (wavelength).
+The default Normalize Emission to Laser Excitation preference is to display the normalized emission by the degree of excitation at the indicated laser line (wavelength).
 This may be varied dynamically by clicking and dragging the right mouse button (or Ctrl + left mouse button) over the excitation curves displayed on the plot.
-To view all spectra at 100% uncheck Normalize Emission to Laser Selection in the Options menu.
+To view all spectra at 100% uncheck Normalize Emission to Laser Excitation in the Options menu.

 Assessing filter performance

 This applet estimates filter performance (leakage of fluorescence signal) by summing the normalized emission signal that falls within a filter specification by wavelength.
 For any given filter/fluorophore combination, click over a filter on the graph (where data permits) and the efficiency for the primary detector filter (shown with light grey background within parentheses) is displayed along with that into the other detectors.
-The values correspond to normalized signal levels and may differ from cytometer spillover values, which are gain (PMT voltage)dependent.
+The values correspond to normalized signal levels and may differ from cytometer spillover values, which are gain (PMT voltage) dependent.

-Limitations: The representative fluorometer obtained data are from a variety of sources, and the curves are not necessarily predictive of all reagent conjugates, especially tandems conjugates such PE-Cy7.
+Limitations: The representative fluorometer obtained data are from a variety of sources, and the curves are not necessarily predictive of all reagent conjugates, especially tandems conjugates such as PE-Cy™7.
 Additionally, keep in mind that not all spectral data were obtained from the same spectrofluorimeter (see below).
 There are two methods to estimate leakage:

 - % Measured

 - The spill estimate is the percent of that measured in the primary detector (varies with primary filter).